 As a paid Block Producer, you can earn between 100 and 800 EOS per day depending on how many votes you can get.

-And as for the EOS staking average early return you can expect a reward of around 1.87%.
+And as for the EOS staking average early return, you can expect a reward of around 1.87%.

 These epochs are each led by elected slot leaders who are responsible for creating and confirming blocks.
-The transactions in the blocks created by slot leaders are then approved by input endorsers, who are chosen based on stakes.
+The transactions in the blocks created by slot leaders are then approved by input endorsers, chosen based on stakes.
 There can be more than one input endorser in each epoch.

 The rewards given for participating in the Cardano blockchain are split between three stakeholders: input endorsers, multiparty computation stakeholders, and slot leaders.

 Through the Shelly incentivized testnet, Cardano allows non-custodial delegation to pools as well as staking pool creation.
 And as it seems, staking Cardano comes with a 10-11% average early return. (more details here)

 Tezos has a delegated proof-of-stake (DPOS) consensus mechanism, but in Tezos, staking is called “baking”.

 The creation of a new block requires one baker and 32 endorsers.
 The baker is the one that is chosen to create the block and will receive a 16 XTZ reward for completing the task.

 The endorsers are the accounts chosen to verify if the block was baked correctly, and for completing the task, each baker gets 2 XTZ.